mikerussellnz/bitbucket-cli/README.md

 # bitbucket-cli
-Command line client to connect to Atlassian Bitbucket and perform.
+Command line client to connect to Atlassian Bitbucket and perform actions.
 Allows scripting of Bitbucket operations by shell scripts or for people who just perfer to use the command line.

 ## Todo